Vive La France Culture Classes

 Jean Xavier Brager

-Jean Xavier Brager, Ph.D., resided in Louisiana for 18 years.
+Jean Xavier Brager resided in Louisiana for 18 years.
 He first served as cultural and linguistic attaché at the Consulat Général de France in New Orleans.
-Dr. Brager then taught language and culture classes at Louisiana State University and at Loyola University.
-For over 10 years, he volunteered as the artistic director of the Francophilia Foundation.
-At this time, Dr. Brager has relocated to his hometown of Marseille, France, in the heart of the Provence region.
-There, he has resumed teaching both English and drama in the French public school system.
-In addition, Dr. Brager is teaching two online courses, one on French and Francophone Cinema for Loyola University and the other on the History of French Fashion for the University of Massachusetts, Lowell.
-Having recently celebrated the three-year anniversary of his American citizenship, Dr. Brager is more passionate than ever to create opportunities to showcase the intertwined destinies of France and the U.S. 2022 will mark the opening of his new yet long-due baby, ARTLAB13, a cultural center dedicated to American culture.
+Jean X then taught language and culture classes at Louisiana State University and at Loyola University.
+For over 10 years, he volunteered as the artistic director of Francophilia Foundation.
+At this time, Dr. Brager has relocated to his hometown of Marseille in the heart of the Provence region.
+There, he has resumed teaching both English, film, and drama in the French public school system.
+In addition, Jean X is teaching two online courses, one on French and Francophone Cinema for Loyola University, New Orleans, and the other on the History of French Fashion for Loyola University, New Orleans, and the University of Massachusetts, Lowell.
+Having recently celebrated the three-year anniversary of his American citizenship, Jean X is more passionate than ever to create opportunities to showcase the intertwined destinies of France and the US.
+He has not yet finished his novel or his script and continues to blame Provence’s blue skies, tasty ratatouille, and the Mediterranean light.

 Wine Curator’s Biography: